-1.5 Measuring Performance: Amdahl's Law vs. Gustafson's Law
+1.5 Amdahl's Law and Gustafson's Law

 Amdahl’s Law: The Law of Diminishing Returns (Strong Scaling)

 Section titled “Amdahl’s Law: The Law of Diminishing Returns (Strong Scaling)”Developed by computer architect Gene Amdahl in 1967, Amdahl’s Law provides a formula for the theoretical maximum speedup of a task when its resources are improved 1.
-It was famously used as an argument against the feasibility of massively parallel processing, as it highlights a fundamental limit to the benefits of parallelization 2.
+It was used as an argument against the feasibility of massively parallel processing, as it highlights a limit to the benefits of parallelization 2.

 Core Assumption

 Section titled “Core Assumption”The law is based on the assumption of a fixed problem size.
-The goal is to solve the exact same computational workload, but faster.
+The goal is to solve the same computational workload, but faster.
 This performance model is known as strong scaling 32.

 The Serial Fraction

-Section titled “The Serial Fraction”Amdahl’s Law recognizes that any program can be divided into two parts: a fraction that is perfectly parallelizable and a fraction that is inherently sequential and must be executed on a single processor.
+Section titled “The Serial Fraction”Amdahl’s Law recognizes that any program can be divided into two parts: a fraction that is parallelizable and a fraction that is inherently sequential and must be executed on a single processor.
 This sequential part includes tasks like program initialization, I/O operations, and parts of the algorithm that have data dependencies preventing parallel execution.

 Formula